-Geometric Patterns were frequently used for their aesthetic and symmetrical appeal.
-Floral and Plant Motifs symbolized growth, beauty, and life, contributing to the swords' visual richness.
-Complex patterns and designs, including arabesques, scrollwork and floral decorations, added visual and symbolic depth to the swords, showcasing the artists' creativity and technical skills.
-Representations of animals such as birds, lions, and horses conveyed strength, courage, and nobility.
-Calligraphic Inscriptions, including Quranic verses, names, and poetic phrases were intricately inscribed, reflecting both religious devotion and artistic expression.
-These inscriptions not only enhanced the sword's beauty but also imbued it with profound spiritual and cultural significance.
+Geometric patterns frequently featured due to their aesthetic and symmetrical appeal.
+Ibn Sida states that decorative elements invoke a sense of sacredness and offered protection (1898–1903, Vol. VI, p.
+93).
+Flower and plant motifs symbolized growth, beauty, and life, and contributed to swords’ visual richness.
+Complex patterns and designs, including arabesques, scrollwork and floral decorations, added visual and symbolic depth to swords, while also showcasing the artists’ creative and technical skills.
+Representations of animals, such as birds, lions, and horses, conveyed strength, courage, and nobility.
+Calligraphic inscriptions—including Qurʾanic verses, names, and poetic phrases—were intricately inscribed on them and reflected both religious devotion and artistic expression.
+These inscriptions not only enhanced the sword’s beauty but also imbued it with profound spiritual and cultural significance.

 Conclusions

-The study of swords in early Islam has illuminated their multifaceted roles as both weapons and socio-cultural artifacts, providing insights into the values, practices, and historical contexts of their time.
-This research demonstrated how swords were not merely static objects but dynamic entities that accumulated meaning through their interactions with people and contexts.
-Employing an interdisciplinary approach, combined with the framework of artifact biography, the research uncovered the intricate ways in which swords functioned as carriers of both material utility and rich symbolic meaning, leading to the following conclusions:
+This study of swords in early Islam has illuminated their multifaceted roles as both weapons and socio-cultural artifacts providing insights into the values, practices, and historical contexts of their time.
+The study has shown how swords were not static but dynamic entities that accumulated meaning through their interactions with people and contexts over time.
+Employing an interdisciplinary approach, combined with the framework of artifact biography, the study has revealed the complex functions of swords as bearers of both material utility and rich symbolic meaning, leading us to the following conclusions:

 ראש הטופס